thejasvibr/the_cocktail_party_nightmare/README.md

     An example from a simulation run with 50 bats, and thus only 49 entries :
     ![](docs_imgs/echoes_heard.png)

-* ii) sounds in the interpulse interval :  a dictionary with 3 Pandas DataFrames describing the details of each sounds path to the focal bat, its time of arrival in the interpulse interval, the distance it travelled, the angle at which it arrived etc.
+* ii) sounds in the interpulse interval :  a dictionary with 3 Pandas DataFrames describing the details of each sound's path to the focal bat, its time of arrival in the interpulse interval, the distance it travelled, the angle at which it arrived etc.

   * 1. target echoes :  the echoes generated by the focal bat that are reflected off its neighbours.